Yuliafire/Yuliafire/README.md

 - 🏷 My logo: 不怕慢， 就怕听.
 - Personality: goal-oriented, hard-working, resilient, positive, curious, multi-talented.
 - In the future I want to become a mentor for those who will struggle to learn JS and Frontend.
-  Cause now as a learner I'm struggling a lot and find this journey extremelly challenging so hopefully, I will get to the point in my life when I will be able to help others.
+  Cause now as a learner I'm struggling a lot and find this journey extremely challenging so hopefully, I will get to the point in my life when I will be able to help others.

 # Projects